truechain/ups/README.md

 ### Configuration

-As an alternative to passing the numerous flags to the `getrue` binary, you can also pass a configuration file via:
+As an alternative to passing the numerous flags to the `gups` binary, you can also pass a configuration file via:

 ```
-$ getrue --config /path/to/your_config.toml
+$ gups --config /path/to/your_config.toml
 ```

 To get an idea how the file should look like you can use the `dumpconfig` subcommand to export your existing configuration:

 ```
-$ getrue --your-favourite-flags dumpconfig
+$ gups --your-favourite-flags dumpconfig
 ```

 ### Running on the Truechain singlenode(private) network

-To start a getrue instance for single node,  run it with these flags:
+To start a gups instance for single node,  run it with these flags:

 ```
-$ getrue --singlenode  console
+$ gups --singlenode  console
 ```

 Specifying the `--singlenode` flag, however, will reconfigure your Geth instance a bit: